yonahadev/yonahakanji/README.md

-## Taken from website about section
+## About (taken from website)
+Hi, I'm yonahadev, thanks for checking out my website!
 This is a simple kanji dictionary in a familiar style for Japanese learners looking to find new Kanji or remember existing ones.

-This site uses the KANJIDIC dictionary which contains numerous pieces of additional data which can be used to identify each kanji.
+This site uses the [**KANJIDIC**](http://nihongo.monash.edu/kanjidic2/index.html) dictionary which contains numerous pieces of additional data which can be used to identify each kanji.
 The site has a total of 10350 kanji ranging from the most used to lesser used ones.

+Each kanji has information regarding its Kunyomi and Onyomi readings as well as the English translation.
+You can search with either the English Japanese character sets including Romaji, Hiragana, Katakana and Kanji.
+The current system ranks search results by newspaper frequency to try and estimate relevance, although I would be willing to listen to any suggestions to try and improve this.

+If you have any issues or would like to look at more of my work, feel free to click my github link below to find me.
+Happy learning!

 ## Libraries/Tools
 react-hook-form <br/>